Homophobia in German politics: How things have changed | DW | 24.09.2020

 The fight for equality for homosexuals in Germany is long and arduous.
-Despite progress, an interview with a leading conservative politician of Angela Merkel's party indicate that prejudice against gays still exists.
+Despite progress, an interview with a leading conservative politician of Angela Merkel's party indicates that prejudice against gays still exists.

 "No," Merz replied, before adding: "On the question of sexual orientation, that is none of the public's business.
 As long as it is within the law and as long as it does not concern children — that's when I feel the absolute limit has been reached."